Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor, Dr. Truong Tuyet Mai, Deputy Director of the National Institute of Nutrition, said that according to the 2021 report of the Global Network for the Prevention of Iodine Deficiency Disorders, Vietnam is still among the remaining 26 countries in the world with iodine deficiency.

-"Micronutrient deficiency is a "hidden hunger" because the current diet of Vietnamese people does not meet the needs of essential micronutrients.
+"Micronutrient deficiency is a 'hidden hunger' because the current diet of Vietnamese people does not meet the needs of essential micronutrients.
 Iodine deficiency in Vietnam is so serious that it has public health implications," said the Deputy Director of the National Institute of Nutrition.

 According to the report of the Central Endocrinology Hospital and the National Institute of Nutrition, currently, Vietnam has not recorded any cases of patients with excess iodine.
 The results of the 2019-2020 Nutrition Survey showed that in all groups of subjects, the median urinary iodine level was lower than recommended.
-The percentage of people with urinary iodine concentration exceeding the threshold of 300 ppm was 0%.
+The rate of people with urinary iodine concentration exceeding the threshold of 300 ppm was 0%.

 "With this result, it is confirmed that the Vietnamese population still does not reach the recommended daily iodine intake.
 Up to now, there has been no medical literature mentioning the program of using iodized salt for the whole population (from 1994 to present) leading to consequences of thyroid disease," the Ministry of Health affirmed.

-Iodine deficiency or high iodine causing thyroid disease is also classified as a consequence of iodine deficiency, this is the classification of the World Health Organization (WHO).
+Iodine deficiency or high iodine intake causing thyroid diseases is also classified as a consequence of iodine deficiency, this is the classification of the World Health Organization (WHO).
 In areas of severe iodine deficiency, there will be an increased rate of hyperthyroidism in autoimmune thyroid nodules and in people with subclinical hyperthyroidism when iodine supplementation is performed.

 Previously, the Association and Food Association had opinions and recommendations regarding the use of iodine-fortified salt that changes color, taste or has negative effects on consumers' health.
 However, the Ministry of Health has not received any scientific evidence from businesses regarding the use of iodine-fortified salt that changes color, taste or has negative effects on consumers' health.